September 2014

 The stars in the dark sky cheer us, foretelling of a fine day.
 Moving with intent towards Porto we only stop to photograph the Roman road we walk upon, a Roman bridge and the distinctive stone and wooden hórreos of northern Portugal, raised from the ground on pillars and used as granaries to store corn and other crops.

 A small cork oak forest, its tree trunks deep orange where they have been recently stripped of their bark.
 The monastery at Grijó and, nearby, a new Albergue, our shelter for the night.
 It’s a Friday and the town’s cemetery is abuzz with activity.
 Women, in the main, wash graves, place fresh flowers on them, and sit awhile, talking to their dead loved ones.
-Once a tradition all over Europe, Friday grave tending still persists in less affluent countries like Portugal, especially in towns where the same families continue to live for generation after generation.
+Once a tradition all over Europe, Friday grave tending persists in less affluent countries like Portugal, especially in towns where the same families continue to live for generations.
 It’s a responsibility for the surviving family members and also a solace.
+Despite the absence of monks, the monastery chapel opens for Friday afternoon service.
+As old women kneel and murmur incantations, we wander discreetly around the church, admiring its medieval carvings and gold icons and recoiling a little at its dark saints, dressed in violet and pierced by arrows.

 Grijó → Porto (15 km)

 A surprisingly lovely walk into a city.
 On forest tracks, past a medieval granite irrigation system, along paved Roman roads and through a stone arch.
 We look up and there, shimmering before us, is Porto.
-The famous Douro river, the Meccano-like Eiffel bridge, dark wooden port barges, colourful terraced houses and, the crowning glory, the impressive 12th-century cathedral.
+The famous Douro River, the Meccano-like Eiffel bridge, dark wooden port barges, colourful terraced houses and, the crowning glory, the impressive 12th-century cathedral.

 Porto marks the end of the first stage of the Camino Portugués.
 After 14 days and 370.5 km walking, we intend to spend a day moving languidly and soaking up the atmosphere of the city before setting out for Santiago de la Compostela.